rrajgithub/TSP_A-_algorithm/README.md

   visiting each city exactly once and finishing at the city he starts from.
 There is a non-negative cost c (i, j) to travel from the city i to city j.
 The goal is to find a tour of minimum cost.
 We assume that every two cities are connected.
 Such problems are called
   Traveling-salesman problem (TSP).

-	TSP that returns a tour whose cost is never more than twice the cost of an optimal tour.
+  TSP returns a tour whose cost is never more than twice thecost of an optimal tour.
 The idea is to use Minimum Spanning Tree (MST)

 	Steps: